chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 \

 :::{.tip}
-R^2^ tells us how much variance in the outcome variable is explained by the multiple regression model.
+As with simple regression, R^2^ is the proportion of variance in the outcome variable that is explained by the multiple regression model.
 :::

 \